 Let’s face it: most of us are getting tired of the superheroes.

 I’m not saying the current batch of superhero movies are not well-made; far from it.
 The movies are still highly entertaining.
 The characters themselves are compelling.
 Production quality is almost always fantastic.
-And of course the movies still bring in bank at the box office.
+And of course, the movies still bring in the bank at the box office.
 Most of my issues come from how we’re reacting to the story plots: the events within the movies are beginning to have that same-old-same-old vibe.

 We’re starting to know what to expect.
 The superhero origin is an understood trope in the lexicon.
 No one ever needs to see another origin story for Batman or Spider-Man.
 We barely need to see one for Aquaman.
 The traditional hero quest formula is also a known commodity.
 Put characters through some different paces!

 Folks love Deadpool because it joyfully embraces the over-seriousness of superhero movies just as much as it lampoons them.
 This is in much the same way Teenage Mutant Ninja Turtles made waves in the mid-80s.
 Both Deadpool and TMNT happened a few years before their respective Watchmen iterations came out, and were early signs of superhero saturation.